 Across the river is this state park hiking and cycling trail:

-If you go north, you reach the Piusa sandstone cliffs and pottery store, south you reach Vana-Vastseliina and the preserved ruins of a Livonian castle.
+If you go north, you reach the Piusa sandstone cliffs and local pottery store, south you reach Vana-Vastseliina and the preserved ruins of a Livonian castle.
 The town of Obinitsa nearby has an art gallery, seto-culture farm museum, and a dramatic swimming lake.

 There is also much forest to explore on days off.

 Public transport is not great for day trips, but much exploring can be done by bike or foot.